earlmenchavez/aslrecognitionrepo/README.md

-# ASL recognition using Deep learning
+# Dynamic ASL recognition using Deep learning
 This repository contains all the source code used in the paper "Dynamic ASL Recognition using Deep Learning " by Menchavez et al., 2022.

 Please refer to the paper's methodology chapter for the implementation.